-We created a guide to help you understand who’s at fault in common collision scenarios.
-Let’s investigate the most popular types of car accidents to occur.
+In this guide we help you understand who’s at fault in the eyes of the law in the most common collision scenarios, going through the most popular types of accidents that occur.

 Here are a few examples of negligence:

 Even if a driver is going within the speed limit or doesn’t see the pedestrian until the last minute, they can be deemed fully or partly responsible.

 If you’re behind the wheel of a car you’re expected to be constantly on the lookout for potentially risky situations.
 So even if you’re going 25 miles per hour in a 30 zone, if you don’t pay attention to the group of teenagers messing about on the side of the road, you could be held responsible.